 What are the business hours of the Clerk's Office?

-The Clerk's Office is open 8:30 a.m to 4:30 p.m., Monday through Friday, except on State holidays.
+The Clerk's Office is open 8:30 a.m. to noon and 1:00 p.m. to 4:30 p.m.
+(Eastern), Monday through Friday, except on State holidays.
 After 4:30 p.m., filings may be electronically filed using an approved e-filing service provider, deposited in the U.S. mail, deposited with a third-party commercial carrier, or left in the Rotunda Filing Drop Box, located inside State House's second floor east entrance vestibule.
 See App.
 R. 23(A).
 Filings that are in compliance with the Rules of Appellate Procedure will be file-stamped as of the date and time they are deposited in the Rotunda Filing Drop Box, or the date they are post-marked if deposited in the mail, or the date noted on the packaging if deposited with a third-party commercial carrier.
 Filings deposited on a Saturday, Sunday, or state holiday will be file-stamped as of the next business day.

 What if my brief is due on a Saturday, a Sunday or a holiday?